-We now discuss how to interpret both types of magnetism reported so far.
+We now discuss how to interpret both types of magnetism reviewed so far.
 First, let us remind that strong antiferromagnetic (AF) spin correlations are present in copper oxide superconductors in most part of their phase diagram.
 At low doping, the cuprates phase diagram is characterized by long range antiferromagnetism associated with copper spins\cite{Keimer15}.
 At higher doping, spin fluctuations have been observed using numerous techniques among which inelastic neutron scattering played an important role (see {\it e.g.} Sidis {\it et al}\cite{Sidis04}).
-For instance, as shown recently in the single-layer Hg1201 material\cite{Anderson24}, a strong AF response in both the superconducting and pseudogap states is found around the commensurate wavevector ${\bf q_{AF}}=(0.5,0.5)$ over a wide energy and doping range\cite{Chan16}.
+For instance, as shown recently in the single-layer Hg1201 material\cite{Anderson24}, a strong AF response in both the superconducting and pseudogap states is found around the commensurate wavevector ${\bf q_{AF}}=(0.5,0.5)$ over a wide energy and doping ranges\cite{Chan16}.
 In the archetypal single-layer cuprate, La(Sr,Ba)CuO$_4$, low energy magnetic fluctuations are instead found at an incommensurate wavevector shifted from ${\bf q_{AF}}$ (see {\it e.g.\cite{Yamada08}}).
-They are typically associated with copper spin-density-wave or charge stripe correlations, which form magnetic AF domains; this has been well documented\cite{Tranquada07} but does not occur in single-layer Hg1201 materials\cite{Anderson24}, which exhibit the undistorted tetragonal prototype structure.
+They are typically associated with copper spin-density-wave or charge stripe correlations, which form magnetic AF domains; the low energy incommensurate fluctuations have been well documented\cite{Tranquada07} but do not occur in single-layer Hg1201 materials\cite{Anderson24}, which exhibit the undistorted tetragonal prototype structure.